mayukhkchanda/rooms-react-app/README.md

 1. Rendering UI based on different devices from Mobile to Laptops/Desktops
 1. Component design & reusability
 1. Version controls using GIT & GitHub
+1. Using Sass as a for styling inplace of traditional stylesheets